UCAR

 What are Curriculum Innovations for Skill Development within our Degrees?

 In many ways, curricula for atmospheric science degrees are evolving to try to prepare students for life after they finish their degree.
 This session is designed to have three short presentations from faculty/scientists currently engaged in curriculum innovations from the perspective of incorporating research skills, computer skills, and writing skills explicitly into their curriculum.
 After the presentations, there will be 30 minutes for questions and broad discussion.
 The last portion of the breakout will allow for focused questions and discussion surrounding the three areas at tables.
-Speakers will include Rich Clark (Millersville Univ.)-Research Practices, Keith Maull (NCAR Library)-Computer Skills, and Teresa Bals-Elsholz (Valparaiso University )-Writing Skills.
+Speakers will include Rich Clark (Millersville Univ.)-Research Practices, Keith Maull (NSF NCAR Library)-Computer Skills, and Teresa Bals-Elsholz (Valparaiso University )-Writing Skills.

 OR